symbol/symbol-docs/source/guides/overview.rst

 * :doc:`Sending transactions <transaction>`
 * :doc:`Running a node <running-a-node>`

-Access to more self-paced training reviewing |workshops|.
+Access to more self-paced training reviewing :doc:`workshops <workshops>`.

 *********************
 How to run an example